Heetika22/Movie-Recommendation-System/README.md

 2. Text Processing:

--NLTK is used to perform stemming of words to normalize the text data.
+- NLTK is used to perform stemming of words to normalize the text data.

 3. Vectorization: